36 Ming2 Yi2 明夷

 The brightness of the sun is tarnished and the world becomes dark; it is appropriate (or advantageous) for a person to conceal his aspirations, restrain his actions, and undergo the plight with fortitude.

-The internal trigram Li is fire and brightness, the symbolism of civilisation, while the external trigram Kun is signified as submissiveness and tenderness.
+The internal trigram Li is fire and brightness, the symbolism of civilisation, while the external trigram Kun1 is signified as submissiveness and tenderness.
 During a difficult time, a person should remain civilised internally and appear submissive and tender externally.
 He should keep his virtue and ideals bright inside but make them appear tarnished outside in order to avoid calamity.

 In the last phase of the Shang Dynasty, King Zhou (紂) was a ruthless tyrant.
 Although Ji Chang (姬昌, who was commonly known as King Wen of Zhou, a posthumous title given by his descendants) strictly complied with his role as a duke, he was still falsely incriminated by rigged events and put in jail.
 He meekly submitted to adversity and maintained integrity internally.
 After his sons and subjects constantly offered tribute to King Zhou to exhibit their allegiance and his obedience regained King Zhou’s trust, he was released and fled back to his home state.

 Ji Zi (箕子) was King Zhou's uncle.
 Instead of playing it safe, he repeatedly urged King Zhou to stay away from villains and rule the country according to proposed benevolent policies, which provoked King Zhou.
 Consequently Ji Zhi had to pretend insanity in order to avoid being killed.
 Although he remained alive, he was still put in jail.

-Commentary on the image: Brightness sinks into earth; Ming Yi.
-The gentleman, in accordance with this, should approaches people in a way of darkening (his exterior) in order to brighten (his interior).
+Commentary on the image: Brightness sinks into earth: Ming Yi.
+The gentleman, in accordance with this, should approach people in a way of darkening his exterior in order to brighten his interior.